ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 </textvar>
 ```

 LISFLOOD then computes the available water volume in lakes and reservoirs.
-The available water volume of a lake is defined equal to the 10% of its total volume storage.
-The available water volume in a reservoir is assumed equal to the minimum between the 1% of its [total storage capacity](https://ec-jrc.github.io/lisflood-model/3_03_optLISFLOOD_reservoirs/) and the 2% of the volume [stored in the reservoir](https://ec-jrc.github.io/lisflood-model/3_03_optLISFLOOD_reservoirs/) at the computational time step.
+The available water volume of a lake is defined equal to the 10% of its total storage volume at that specific computational step.
+The available water volume in a reservoir is assumed equal to the minimum between the 1% of its [total storage capacity](https://ec-jrc.github.io/lisflood-model/3_03_optLISFLOOD_reservoirs/) and the 2% of the volume currently [stored in the reservoir](https://ec-jrc.github.io/lisflood-model/3_03_optLISFLOOD_reservoirs/) at the computational time step.
 These conditions are imposed to constantly preserve a reasonable amount of water in reservoirs and lakes.
 The total water volume which can be potentially abstracted from reservoirs and lakes is then:

 $$TotalAvailableVolumeLakesReservoirs = AvailableVolumeLakes + AvailableVolumeReservoirs$$